murphycj/uplot-react-native/README.md

 If you have custom functions within your uPlot `options`, have them defined elsewhere; do not use inline functions.
 Then to make use of them on iOS and Android version, wrap all functions into a single string to pass them to the ChartUPlot's `injectedJavaScript` prop.

+Any dependencies in each function must be:

+- One of the other functions passed to the `injectedJavaScript` prop.
+- Anything globally available within a WebView.
+- A function from the uPlot library that is available in the webview.

 ```javascript
 // for web version of uPlot
 function format_value(self, ticks) {